-The teaching of objectives of junior high school mathematics, organization of subject matter, analysis of textbooks and courses of study in junior high school mathematics, general and specific teaching techniques in junior high school mathematics, and the observation of teaching.
+The teaching of objectives of junior high school mathematics, organization of subject matter, analysis of textbooks, and courses of study in junior high school mathematics, general and specific teaching techniques in junior high school mathematics, and the observation of teaching.

 One quarter.
 Nine hours a week.
 Credit: six quarter hours.
+Required of mathematics majors.